-Road condition between Gulmarg to Doodhpathri is mostly all good.
+The road condition between Gulmarg to Doodhpathri is mostly all good.
 The only average part of the road is between Magam and Khan Sahib.
-More than the condition of the road, however, it is the driving through these small villages on narrow roads that limits the speed.
+More than the condition of the road, however, it is driving through these small villages on narrow roads that limits the speed.

 Also Read: How to Plan a Trip to Doodhpathri

 There really is nothing to see in Doodhpathri except for the natural beauty of the place.
 It is just the lush green meadows that people visit here for.

 Just a huge ground-like place covered under a carpet of lush green.
 In winter, the entire place gets buried under a thick sheet of snow and I am sure would look even more stunning.

 Surprisingly, like Gulmarg, out here as well we were the only tourists from outside of Kashmir.
 Rest all the people were the locals out on a picnic with their families.
 We even saw a couple of schools here for picnics.